 Copy this variable value into a text file and break the string into its respective parts.
 We’ll need to copy and paste each separately into the DreamFactory administration console.

-From this point we suggest reading reading chapter 3 of our “Getting Started with DreamFactory” guide, because it will walk you through the entire API generation process, including guidance regarding subsequent configuration of role-based access controls, API key generation, and finally querying the API.
+From this point we suggest reading reading our “Getting Started with DreamFactory” guide, because it will walk you through the entire API generation process, including guidance regarding subsequent configuration of role-based access controls, API key generation, and finally querying the API.

 If you’d like to join the free DreamFactory Heroku Add-on alpha release program, please email us at [email protected] Be sure to include your Heroku e-mail address in the request so we can add you!